-Facilitated by a star studded team of our Yolngu hosts, Garma cultural workshops are designed to give attendees the opportunity to appreciate some of the most unique traditional practices of Yolngu culture.
-All registered Garma guests are entitled to spend two days with Yolngu families as we share a range of subject matters to choose from.
-Yolngu matha language classes, education classes on kinship systems, healing through the yidaki and Yolngu creative writing workshops enable you to participate in what captures your personal interest.
+Facilitated by a star-studded team of our Yolngu hosts, Garma cultural workshops are designed to give attendees the opportunity to appreciate some of the most unique traditional practices of Yolngu culture.
+All Garma guests will have an opportunity to spend two days with Yolngu families as we share a range of subject matters to choose from.
+Yolngu Matha language classes, education classes on kinship systems, healing through the yidaki and Yolngu creative writing workshops enable you to participate in what captures your personal interest.

 Literally learn "on country whilst taking a bushwalk with a local ranger.
 Watch or perhaps try your hand at traditional pandanus basket weaving.
-Learn raark (cross hatching) techniques during traditional painting workshops.
-Discover the sacred yidaki instrument (didjeridoo) or try your hand at making a spear.
-Guests are reminded that traditionally, cultural activities will often fall into either men’s or women’s stream, please respect Yolngu protocol by only participating in gender appropriate activities.
+Learn raark (cross-hatching) techniques during traditional painting workshops.
+Discover the sacred yidaki instrument (didjeridoo) or have a go at making a spear.
+Guests are reminded that traditionally, cultural activities will often fall into either men’s or women’s stream, please respect Yolngu protocol by only participating in gender-appropriate activities.

-Live performers provide guests with the evening entertainment.
-We are thrilled to present 4 intriguing nights filled with exciting musical talents.
+Live performers provide guests with evening entertainment.
+We are thrilled to present four intriguing nights filled with exciting musical talents.
 The sounds echo across the Gulkula site and you will be drawn to the bunggul grounds to watch this visual splendour.

 Indigenous Film Program